Is AIIM+ Membership Worth It? Pros and Cons

 - Focus: AIIM’s focus is much broader than other associations in this industry.
 Our community includes information professionals, technical specialists, business users and business managers, consultants, analysts, and solution providers across the entire spectrum of industry sectors and types and sizes of organizations, and for every aspect of information management.
 This means that we can’t necessarily specialize in the way other profession- or vertical-specific associations can.

 - Cost: Again, I put this last because I think it’s the least important consideration.
-AIIM Professional membership is not the most expensive membership I hold – though it isn’t the cheapest, either.
+The cost of AIIM+ is $160 per year and AIIM+ Pro is $490 per year.
+The standard AIIM+ tier is not the most expensive membership I hold – though it isn’t the cheapest, either.
 And even before I joined staff, I don’t think I was spending so much with AIIM that the membership discount made a huge amount of difference.
 But it is a consideration.

-I definitely believe that AIIM and my AIIM Professional membership has contributed significantly to my professional growth and development.
+I definitely believe that AIIM and my AIIM+ membership has contributed significantly to my professional growth and development.
 I think the value is great for the price; some of the best benefits are things you can’t put a price tag on, and even those you can greatly outweigh the cons.
-Next year will mark 20 years of Professional membership for me, and I’m looking forward to what the next 20 years of membership will bring.
+Next year will mark 20 years of AIIM membership for me, and I’m looking forward to what the next 20 years of membership will bring.

 But is it right for you?
 My hope is that after reviewing these pros and cons and reading about my personal experience, you'll be in the best position to determine if it's the right move for your career.
 Whether AIIM is a good fit or not, you're on the right track now by researching your options.